Have no fear, Saints fans — Drew Brees isn’t retiring anytime soon.

 “This was always going to get done,” Saints General Manager Mickey Loomis said.
 “Can you imagine what this city would do to me if we didn’t resign him?
 You think we want another Billy Joe Hobert, Billy Joe Tolliver, Wade Wilson, Jim Everett, Heath Shuler or Danny Wuerffel under center?
 That scares the shit out of me.
 Literally.
 I just crapped on myself.
 Excuse me.”

-While analysts believe the agreement seemed to take longer than expected, Loomis reportedly assured Brees privately he always was in the team’s plans.
+While analysts believe the agreement seemed to take longer than expected as both parties mulled their options during the offseason, Loomis reportedly assured Brees privately he always was in the team’s plans as did Brees to Loomis.

 “The length of the deal was a sticking point for a minute there but this allows us to spread the billions out over the lifetime of the contract,” Loomis said.